Last Updated on

 - Stick the paper leaves on the clothespins, and you’re done!
 Hang this garland to add some festive cheer to your house.

-If your little one is learning the alphabet at school or you’ve taught her how to spell her name, this simple Thanksgiving craft will help your preschooler brush up her skills.
+If your little one is learning the alphabet at school or you’ve taught her how to spell her name, this simple Thanksgiving craft will help your preschooler brush up on his/her skills.

 - A white paper plate